AnhDuc2000/test-jenkins/docs/architecture.md

 ## Licensing

-We use standard licensing for our production instance, and  developer licensing for our PenTest inance.
+We use standard licensing for our production instance, and  developer licensing for our PenTest instance.